dameleon/grunt-flash4canvas-support-datauri/README.md

 ### Options

-#### options.varName
+#### options.basepath
 Type: `String`
-Default value: `'manifest'`
+Default value: `''`

-A string value that is used to define output variable.
+A string value that is use to define base path of image.
+If you don't specify, It determine the base path of the image based on the path of the file that you defined.

-#### options.namespace
+### options.outputType
 Type: `String`
+Default value: `'embed'`

+A string value that is use to detect output type.
+You have choice between 'embed' and 'json'.

+### options.ignores
+Type: `Array`
 Default value: `null`

-A string value that is used to define namespace of the destination.

-And is output as "namespace.varName = {/ * OUTPUT * /}" If you have specified if.

-#### options.cjsImageType
-Type: `String`
-Default value: `createjs.LoadQueue.IMAGE`

-A string value that is used to define the type of manifest to be output.

-Note: Rather than a string, and is expanded as a variable to refer.
-If you want use string value, you specify as `'"IMAGE"'` it.
+An array value that contain RegExp or String for ignore manifest id.

-#### options.imageBasePath
+#### options.mimeTypeToManifestTypeMap
-Type: `String`
+Type: `Object`
-Default value: 'null'
+Default value: `{ image: 'image', audio: 'sound', binary: 'binary' }`

-A string value that is use to define base path of image.

-If you don't specify, It determine the base path of the image based on the path of the file that you defined.
+An object value that contain createjs manifest types.

 ### Usage Examples